 S-OJT is mostly about Performance – performing Tasks to produce Outputs to Stakeholder Requirements – and less about Topics all by themselves.

 My very first CAD – Curriculum Architecture Design effort as an external consultant (after my first done inside Motorola) was entirely S-OJT.
-Where assigned Experts would use the “modules” of the CAD to guide their tutelage of new performers (or experienced performers new to some specific Task Assignments.
+Where assigned Experts would use the “modules” of the CAD to guide their tutelage of new performers – or experienced performers who were new to some specific Task Assignments.

 Is This the 20 in 70-20-10?

 Although Unstructured OJT could also be part of the 20 – but leaning into the 70.

 Which is one of the reasons that the 70-20-10 – or as I prefer – the “Most 10 Before Most 20 Before Most 70” – doesn’t quite “do it” for me.